Native Americans in Louisiana

 Library of Congress

-At the Barataria Preserve, shell middens and mounds indicate where people once lived in seasonal camps and small villages.
+In Barataria Preserve, shell middens and mounds show where people once lived in camps and villages.
 Indigenous people built mounds as burial and ceremonial structures.
-Mound-building societies lived throughout North and South America since as early as 4,500 BCE.
+Mound-building societies lived throughout North and South America.
+These practices can be traced back as early as 4,500 BCE.

 Park footer